 If doctors dig in their heels, this trend could meet the same fate as other innovative programs in managed care.
-"I'm not sure doctors were ever onboard for capitation, so they just held back and waited until it died off," said Hochberg, who chaired a two-day conference on pay-for-performance measures in Chicago last week.
+"I'm not sure doctors were ever onboard for capitation, so they just held back and waited until it died off," says Hochberg, who chaired a two-day conference on pay-for-performance measures in Chicago.
 "I think they might be doing the same thing with pay-for-performance."
-He suggested pay-for-performance is no cure-all.
-"It's not going to radically increase reimbursements, it's not going to decrease malpractice costs or the day-to-day stress," he said.
+He suggests pay-for-performance is no cure-all.
+"It's not going to radically increase reimbursements, it's not going to decrease malpractice costs or the day-to-day stress," he says.
 "In the short term, at least, it doesn't really solve anything."

 CMS launches demo project

-John Tooker, a physician who is executive vice president and CEO of the American College of Physicians, said acceptance of pay-for-performance plans by physicians remains low because there is little standardization and a fuzzy notion of what data are used and how they are measured.
-His group released its position paper on pay-for-performance about 18 months ago and has worked on quality indicators with Bagley's group and the national Ambulatory Care Quality Alliance, which recently adopted 26 measures for outpatient care.
+John Tooker, M.D., a physician who is executive vice president and CEO of the American College of Physicians, says acceptance of pay-for-performance plans by physicians remains low because there is little standardization and a fuzzy notion of what data are used and how they are measured.
+His group released its position paper on pay-for-performance nearly two years ago and has worked on quality indicators with Bagley's group and the national Ambulatory Care Quality Alliance, which recently adopted 26 measures for outpatient care.
 The alliance's position paper and guidelines mirror the AMA's, and point out that any assessment must be based on "those elements of clinical care over which physicians have direct and instrumental control."

-The potential for problems in the transition from doctors' offices to hospital rooms presents a "horrible issue," said Margaret O'Kane, president of the National Committee for Quality Assurance, which has collaborated with the CMS and other groups on pay-for-performance.
+The potential for problems in the transition from doctors' offices to hospital rooms presents a "horrible issue," says Margaret O'Kane, president of the National Committee for Quality Assurance, which has collaborated with the CMS and other groups on pay-for-performance.
 "But this goes beyond the boundaries from physician to hospital to just about every place in the delivery system.
 There are just so many disconnects out there."
-The CMS, she noted, is about to launch a five-year demonstration project aimed at addressing how to measure and coordinate care between physician groups and hospitals and health systems.
+The CMS has launched a five-year demonstration project aimed at addressing how to measure and coordinate care between physician groups and hospitals and health systems.